-Courses offered in the subfield at the graduate level include a Proseminar, Democratic Theory, Capitalism and Its Critics, Normative Political Theory, International Law, as well as courses in IR Theory and International Relations Theory and assorted Topics courses reflecting faculty specialties.
+Courses offered in the subfield at the graduate level include a Proseminar, Democratic Theory, Capitalism and Its Critics, Normative Political Theory, International Law, as well as courses in International Relations Theory and assorted topics courses reflecting faculty specialties.

 Comparative Politics as a sub-field is a wide and diverse area of study that deals with politics beyond the U.S. It embraces a range of methodological and theoretical approaches.
 At the University of Delaware, our comparative politics faculty conduct research in gender and politics in Africa, governance in Africa, comparative political economy with a focus on Europe, populism in Latin America, regionalism in Asia, religion and politics in the Middle East, and ethnic conflict.

 International Relations (IR) is the study of international and transnational politics broadly understood.
 Work in the IR subfield is attentive to exchanges and processes among states, peoples, corporations and other economic activity, organizations, transnational actors and movements, as well among the global, regional, and local levels of politics.
 The IR faculty at the University of Delaware conduct research in areas of historical IR and the historical evolution of the international system; normative IR theory; conflict and peace-building; international security; security studies; political economy; gender and IR; human rights and human security; and global, regional, and transnational governance.